mydur/AzMon/azmon-nonazurewinperf-tmpl/_working/readme.md

 # azmon-nonazurewinperf-tmpl

 The purpose of this template is to deploy performance counter based alert rules for Non-Azure VMs.
 Two rules will be deployed, one for Critical alert level and the other for Warning alert level.
 Both alert rules will be of the metric measurement type which means that an alert is generated for each computer that falls within the defined criteria.
 Performance object, counter and instance can be specified via parameters as well as the critical and warning thresholds.
-Filtering is not possible which means that all NonAzure VMs will be affected by the rules.
+Filtering is only possible on computername and this must be an exact match.
+Also the name of the action group to use when forwarding the alert needs to be provided as a parameter.
+However, the latter has a default value: nonazure-azmon-prod-agrp

 The target resource group for the deployment is the resource group containing the base resources for the service (probably azmon-prod-rg).